Dheerajchauhan722/A-text-detection-model-for-reading-RCs/README.md

 after that we will split text on the basis on space. so we will having a list of words.
-After that we make searching operations for "Regn number","Chassis number","Name","Engine number","Registration date","Mfg. date".
+After that we make searching operations for
+"Regn number",
+"Chassis number",
+"Name",
+"Engine number",
+"Registration date",
+"Mfg. date".
 after that make dataframe of this fetched data and save it in form of excel file.